tomjkidd/javascript/kotemplateplugin.js.md

 ## Motivation

 I frequently use [knockout.js][ko] to create the user interface pieces for web development.
-One of the best things about knockout is the support for [Native Templating][koNativeTemplating], which easily allows View Models to be integrated with html elements.
+One of the most useful things about knockout is the support for [Native Templating][koNativeTemplating], which easily allow View Models to be integrated with html elements.

 Named templates can be added to a page, each one inside of it's own script tag.
 Following the examples on the knockout page, it is easy to create a named template and use it.
 This is fine if you only want to use the template on that page.
 Most of the time, though, the desire is to create a template and be able to use it anywhere.